haoheliu/AudioLDM-training-finetuning/README.md

 ```
 You can specify your own dataset following the same format as the provided AudioCaps dataset.

+Note that the pretrained AudioLDM checkpoints are under CC-by-NC 4.0 license, which is not allowed for commerial use.

 ## Evaluate the model output
 Automatically evaluation based on each of the folder with generated audio
 ```python